-I told you we watched “Angels and Demons” movie before we came to Rome, so Piazza Navona was sort of on our list.
-Speaking of the movie you can book a walking tour taking you to the places from the scenes in the film.
+I told you we watched the “Angels and Demons” movie before we came to Rome, so Piazza Navona was sort of on our list.
+Speaking of the movie, you can book a walking tour taking you to the places from the scenes in the film.

 Piazza is a lovely square with two fountains – the Fountain of the four rivers and the Neptune Fountain.
 Piazza Navona is known as Rome’s most elegant and cheerful piazza.
 Here you can visit the church of Sant Agnese in Agone.
 The church has a free entrance, but you can donate money if you wish.

 Piazza has gorgeous surrounding architecture, restaurants and open-air bars, and a Christmas market during winter.
 As you can imagine, it is crowded during the whole year, but it was still charming.
 We drifted off to one of the side alleys and sat down outside for some ham and cheese and a glass or two of red wine and did some people watching.